ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 You can deploy the following two types of SAP workloads as virtual machines:

 * **SAP NetWeaver**: For SAP NetWeaver for Linux, the charges for hardware, processors, and memory are similar to other types of Linux deployments.
 However, the SAP NetWeaver for Linux requires a different type of operating system and license to be deployed.
 So, the charges for these types of deployments are not same as that of Red Hat Enterprise Linux for SAP (non-SAP OS).
+SAP NetWeaver can be deployed on both S1022 and E1080 systems.

 * **SAP HANA**: For SAP HANA, there are distinct processor and memory billing parts.
 The charges on these distinct parts appear on the monthly invoices.
 Similar to other types of deployments, the following types of systems, processors, and memory are supported for SAP HANA:
     - System types: S1022, E1050, or E1080